 - Ability to monitor databases, servers, clouds

-Paessler PRTG Network MonitorPaessler PRTG Network Monitor is an advanced network monitoring software that can detect packet loss and other network issues in your network.
+Paessler PRTG Network MonitorPaessler PRTG Network Monitor is an advanced network monitoring software that can quickly detect packet loss and other network issues.

 Manage Engine NetFlow Analyzer is another great traffic analytics tool that can monitor packet loss with ease.

 The software has a bandwidth monitor so you can see which users and apps are using most of your bandwidth.
 Speaking of bandwidth, the software can also provide you with detailed reports.

 As for supported technologies, Manage Engine NetFlow Analyzer supports the following: NetFlow, sFlow, IPFIX, Netstream, J-Flow, and AppFlow.